 They shall not grow old as we who are left grow old,

 Age shall not weary them, nor the years condemn;

 At the going down of the sun and in the morning

 We will remember them.

-The 2020 Armistice due to take place on Wednesday 11th November has been cancelled due to Covid-19 and the implications and risk to participants.
-The commitee has consulted with the various authorities and acting upon their advice has taken the difficult decision to cancel this year’s parade.
-This is a double blow for us as this year’s parade was to be the start of our Centenary Year (Nov 2020 - Nov 2021)
+The 2020 Armistice due to take place on Wednesday 11th November has been altered due to Covid-19 and the implications and risk to participants.
+The committee has consulted with the various authorities and acting upon their advice has taken the difficult decision to cancel this year’s parade.
+There will be a limited attendance service at the cemetery commencing at 10.55am which will hopefully be streamed to the Armistice Facebook page: https://www.facebook.com/ArmisticeBedworth

 Contact for Parade

 Bedworth in Warwickshire retains the tradition of celebrating Armistice Day at the exact hour, day and month each year.
 It is now the largest and most famous Armistice Day Parade in Britain.
 The service is held at the War Memorial in Bedworth's Coventry Road Cemetery in the presence of the Lord Lieutenant of Warwickshire representing H.M.The Queen, the Mayor of Nuneaton and Bedworth, invited dignitaries and guests, the citizens of Bedworth and the surrounding towns, and supporters from all over the country who travel just to "be there" on the day.